pigulla/shumway/README.md

 ## Errors thrown in callbacks

-If a callback throws, the `callbackErrorAction` options configures, how the error handling will proceed.
+If a callback throws, the `onCallbackError` options configures, how the error handling will proceed.

 ### THROW